 Ingredients You Will Need to make Pork Cacciatore

-- boneless pork chops or use chicken, beef, deer meat or any other you like
+- boneless pork chops or use chicken, beef, venison, or any other meats you prefer

 - bell peppers sliced